 ** I don't see why this is a lame justification.
 Frankenstein is the parent of the creature in the sense that he was the one responsible for its being.
 And yes, technically he is the biological offspring of the people whose bodies were used to create him; just as adopted children are technically the biological offspring of their natural parents; and we don't insist that they take the surname of their natural parents (nor that children created by sperm donors take the surname of the donator).

 *** If Frankenstein is a parent (and on some metaphorical level, this is certainly the case), he is an absentee father who immediately forsakes his responsibility to his offspring... let's call him the ultimate deadbeat dad.
-He does even attend to the most basic responsibility of any parent: to give his child a name.
+He doesn't even attend to the most basic responsibility of any parent: to give his child a name.
 This is why would appear to me to be thematically dead wrong to call the monster "Frankenstein."

 * Ignoring the insanely fast rate at which the Creature learns to speak, I'm confused by the mix of languages.
 He learns speech by eavesdropping on a French family, yet he is able to read and understand Frankenstein's notes, which are presumably in German.
 You could argue that he learns that by himself, but he specifically states that he can't understand the German people who come to see the family after his failed attempt to enter human society.